This article explains how to prepare your black and white images in Photoshop when using our InDesign plug-in or the PDF uploader.

 Nor do we recommend simply changing the image to grayscale, as grayscale won't produce the best results either.
 Use the Black and White Adjustment feature in Photoshop for the most control over the results.

 2. Increase contrast

 A common issue when converting a color image to black and white is a loss of contrast.
 You can add contrast to your image using the Curves tool (Image > Adjustments > Curves).
 By using an S-shaped curve, you can improve contrast by darkening the shadows and lightening the highlights.
 You can use Curves to lighten up dark areas overall or to improve the midtone range of you images if they are too dark.
 Adobe has a tutorial on the Curves tool if you'd like to learn more.

 3. Consider adding a tone to your image

 Removing all color from your image minimizes the chance of a color shift.
 However, some people prefer a slight warm (reddish) or cool (bluish) look, or even a sepia tone, in their black and white images.
 You can achieve this in Photoshop using the steps below.

-Image>Adjustments>Photo Filter.
-Select from the presets or choose you own color.
+Select Image > Adjustments > Photo Filter, then select from the presets or choose you own color.

 If your version of Photoshop does not have the Photo Filter feature, you can accomplish similar effects with the Curves tool: